-- type of herb, Old English cerfelle "chervil," from Latin chaerephyllum, from Greek khairephyllon; second element phyllon "leaf" (see folio); first element perhaps from khairein "to rejoice" (see hortatory).
+- type of herb, Old English cerfelle "chervil," from Latin chaerephyllum, from Greek khairephyllon; second element phyllon "leaf" (see phyllo-); first element perhaps from khairein "to rejoice" (see hortatory).

 - fem. proper name, popular in U.S. for girls born 1944-1975.

 - from an Algonquian language, perhaps literally "great shellfish bay."
 Early spellings include Chesepiooc and Chesupioc.

 - 1086, Cestre Scire, from Chester + scir "district" (see shire).
 Cheshire cat and its proverbial grin are attested from 1770, but the signification is obscure.

 I made a pun the other day, and palmed it upon Holcroft, who grinned like a Cheshire cat.
 (Why do cats grin in Cheshire?--Because it was once a county palatine, and the cats cannot help laughing whenever they think of it, though I see no great joke in it.)
 I said that Holcroft, on being asked who were the best dramatic writers of the day, replied, "HOOK AND I." Mr Hook is author of several pieces, Tekeli, &c.
 You know what hooks and eyes are, don't you?
 They are what little boys do up their breeches with.
 [Charles Lamb, letter to Thomas Manning, Feb.
 26, 1808]